rafageist/rafageist.com/Contributions/Universal and Flexible Error Handling in ECMAScript.md

 Error handling is inherently about structuring your code to handle the unexpected.
 This proposal keeps the focus on structure by using control flow blocks, rather than introducing operators or new constructs that might disrupt the logical flow of code.
 By sticking with braces, we ensure that error handling remains a natural extension of the language's existing syntax and philosophy.

 >[!IMPORTANT]
-> Storing a value in memory is not the same as telling the interpreter what the next block of code to execute is.
+> Storing a value in memory is not the same as telling the interpreter what the next block of statements to execute is.

 This proposal advocates for an evolution of JavaScript's error-handling capabilities that respects and enhances the language's foundational structures, ensuring that developers can write cleaner, more maintainable code without sacrificing familiarity or simplicity.